As a part of End to End REST Assured Tutorial, in this post, we will see the introduction of Rest Assured.

 Demand for API Testing is increasing day by day as it helps in finding bugs early in the Software development life cycle and prevents major bugs at later stages.
 We can perform API Testing manually and programmatically i.e. Automation.

 We have covered Manual API Testing using Postman.
-Now it’s time to learn about API Testing Automation using Java library called Rest Assured.
+Now it’s time to learn about API Testing Automation using a Java library called Rest Assured.

 REST Assured is developed and maintained by Johan Haleby.
 He started the project when he was working at Jayway back in December of 2010.
 The project is now sponsored by Parkster.

-Advantages of Rest Assured are listed below:-
+Advantages of Rest Assured

-- Open source
+- It is an Open source i.e. free.